 Duty of Care: Keys to Supporting Post-Pandemic Mobility

-Organizations are facing challenges with the increased costs of additional duty of care support, addressing the differences in global support, and managing resources that are already stretched thin.
-Among the findings of the survey were some key ways in which organizations can prepare for post-pandemic mobility.
+Organisations are facing challenges with the increased costs of additional duty of care support, addressing the differences in global support, and managing resources that are already stretched thin.
+Among the findings of the survey were some key ways in which organisations can prepare for post-pandemic mobility.

 Supporting New Duty of Care Responsibilities

 Mobility practitioners indicated that they are supporting new duty of care responsibilities in two general areas—employee tracking and employee support.
-The top strategies organizations are applying for employee tracking are setting travel restrictions and guidelines (71%) and tracking all employees on assignment (47%).
-The top employee-focused areas of increased support are mental health and well-being support (65%) and sanitizing services (56%).
+The top strategies organisations are applying for employee tracking are setting travel restrictions and guidelines (71%) and tracking all employees on assignment (47%).
+The top employee-focused areas of increased support are mental health and well-being support (65%) and sanitising services (56%).

 Listening to Your Employees

-An encouraging sign is that 59% of organizations responded that they are increasingly open to listening to employee needs compared to before the pandemic.
-Employees want to feel valued and have their voices heard, so this tactic is one of the ways organizations can deliver a positive experience for relocating employees.
+An encouraging sign is that 59% of organisations responded that they are increasingly open to listening to employee needs compared to before the pandemic.
+Employees want to feel valued and have their voices heard, so this tactic is one of the ways organisations can deliver a positive experience for relocating employees.